Countdown to

 Go Pink Africa Day 24

-The theme for the 2024 October cancer outreach is “BETTER THAN ONE”
+The theme for the 2024 October cancer outreach was “BETTER THAN ONE”

-For the seventh October in a row, Pink Africa Foundation is fighting cancer to a standstill.
-The Go Pink Day 24 (GPD24) project marks a significant upgrade by Pink Africa Foundation from one city outreach to multiple cities across Africa.
+For the seventh October in a row, Pink Africa Foundation fought cancer to a standstill.
+The Go Pink Day 24 (GPD24) project marked a significant upgrade by Pink Africa Foundation from one city outreach to multiple cities across Africa.
+The Go Pink Africa featured "Strike Breast Cancer" female football matches among secondary school girls in cities in Ethiopia, Zambia, Ghana, Nigeria, Benin Republic and Cameroon.

-It is a call to action by EVERYONE, EVERYWHERE, AT EVERY AGE, AT EVERY STAGE.
+It is a call to action by EVERYONE, EVERYWHERE, AT EVERY AGE, ON EVERY STAGE.

 Common Myths About Breast Cancer (GPD24 Series)